 Ferrante’s portrayal of Olga’s unravelling is likewise depicted with staggering intimacy.
 Olga’s series of outbursts, both violent and sexual, are told and reflected upon in her own voice.
 We witness the events—attacking her husband and his new lover, attempting to seduce men she has no interest in—and stay for the aftermath, learning of Olga’s regrets and rationalizations.
 Where the scorned woman is traditionally condemned by her actions without insight into the underlying causes or the inner life, Ferrante foregrounds Olga’s humanity with all of its flaws, imperfections, and ultimate realness.

 This connection to Olga as she goes on to experience a mental breakdown takes the emphasis away from her mental state itself and onto the underlying causes and realities.
-In taking this character seriously we are forced to face questions about gender relations and the social expectations of women that the stereotype of the scorned woman works to move us away from.
+In taking this character seriously we are forced to face questions about gender relations and the social expectations placed on women.
+Questions that the stereotype of the scorned woman has traditionally worked to move us away from.

 In contrast to many other more contemporary narratives, The Days of Abandonment does not seek to avoid or minimize the pain of a broken marriage by playing into fantasy and wish fulfillment.
 Ferrante’s novella rejects overly hopeful depictions of female empowerment in favor of a deeper understanding of the less palatable realities of marriage-breakdown for a character in Olga’s circumstances: a mother with two young children who has sacrificed much of herself to a family unit that suddenly breaks.
 The Days of Abandonment may not feel of its contemporary moment, but it is truthful on a much wider scale.